TomMago/hugo-blog/content/posts/QAE.md

 math: true
 ---

 In my GSoC [project](https://summerofcode.withgoogle.com/programs/2022/projects/ePnjKlJs), I explore the use of Quantum Autoencoders for the analysis of LHC data.
 Autoencoders are an unsupervised learning technique, which learns a smaller latent representation of data.
-In this post, I want to show possible ideas for an Autoencoder circuit on a Quantum Device.
+The quantum analogue of a classical autoencoder equally aims to learn a smaller representation of data.

 # A naive Quantum Autoencoder